-Despite knowing all the rules and regulations, people still have a problem when it comes to actually counting their taxes.
+Despite knowing all the rules and regulations, people still have a problem when it comes to actually count their taxes.
 In Hong Kong, you are allowed to have an allowance of HK$120,000 on which there will be no tax.
-Apart from that, you can have other allowances such as married person’s allowance and child allowance.
+Apart from that, you can have other allowances such as a married person’s allowance and child allowance.
 Keeping all that aside, you are allowed to claim deductions such as outgoings and expenses, approved charitable donations as well as expenses for self-education.All these are deductible by you.
 Using the IRD Tax Calculator, you can calculate and find out how much tax liabilities you owe to the Hong Kong government for the year assessment.

 How do you pay your Taxes in Hong Kong?

 Every year you will be given a notice of assessment at the start of October.
-If you want to clear out your taxes personally then you can always head over to the post offices or the convenient stores and pay them via posts.
+If you want to clear out your taxes personally then you can always head over to the post offices or the convenience stores and pay them via posts.
 If you want to pay the taxes electronically then you can pay them through the internet, ATM, and by phone.